Reference Architecture: Workspace app

-- Deliver Citrix Workspace leveraging Citrix Cloud Services to maintain an evergreen environment.
+- Deliver Citrix Workspace using Citrix Cloud Services to maintain an evergreen environment.

-- Leverage the Gateway Service single sign-on to SaaS applications to reduce multiple user password complexities.
+- Use the Gateway Service single sign-on to SaaS applications to reduce multiple user password complexities.
 Simplify support and improve user productivity.

 - Enable enhanced security policies to allow Workspace App to restrict web app and published applications and desktops.

-- Enable Advanced Access Control to better protect SaaS application security and leverage web filtering to block access to blacklisted or redirect high risk URLs to Secure Browser to reduce risk.
+- Enable Advanced Secure Workspace Access to better protect SaaS application security and use web filtering to block access to blacklisted or redirect high risk URLs to Secure Browser to reduce risk.

 - Deliver the Content Collaboration Service to aggregate cloud content in one place.

-- Leverage Analytics services to improve visibility to user behavior activities and enforce policies when anomalies are detected.
+- Use Analytics services to improve visibility to user behavior activities and enforce policies when anomalies are detected.

 Citrix Workspace app is the unified front-end application for the end user.
 To take full advantage of the Workspace App, one must also subscribe to the Citrix Workspace Premium Plus Service.